gbmhunter/blog/content/programming/languages/c-plus-plus/exceptions.md

 The compiler doesn't actually guarantee that exceptions are not thrown in a non-throwing function.
 However, the behaviour of an exception thrown inside a function declared as noexcept is changed.
 Instead of the exception propagating up the call stack to the nearest applicable catch block, std::terminate() is called.

+{{% warning %}}
-**WARNING: Do not get noexcept confused with std::nothrow. noexcept is a C++ language keyword as explained above, while std::nothrow is a constant that can be passed into the new operator.**
+Do not get noexcept confused with std::nothrow. noexcept is a C++ language keyword as explained above, while std::nothrow is a constant that can be passed into the new operator.
+{{% /warning %}}